norrismw/SLAE/docs/index.md

 ## Welcome
 ---
 This is the home page for my x86 Assembly Language and Shellcoding on Linux course work.
-Use the links below to navigate to the whichever post you're interested in.
+Use the links below to navigate to whichever post you might be interested in.

 ### Table of Contents